kool7d/DictionarySlicing.jl/README.md

 Ordinarily `keep = :last` occurs after filtering, but if for some reason you want it to happen before the filter use `keep = :lastbefore`.
 Likewise, if you want it to keep the first instance before filtering, do `keep = :firstbefore`.
 This is possibly desirable if your filter function involves the number of occurrences.

 The function syntax version gives some additional flexibility.
-Only works with OrderedDict, to avoid clashes, so convert your dict to an OrderedDict to use this.
+It only works with OrderedDict, so convert your dict to an OrderedDict to use this.
 Usually this just means using the constructor like `newdict = OrderedDict(olddict)`.

 Example using function syntax: